Skip to main content

 • SYSTEM START:

-• Generates alarm when equipment restarts (e.g. power outage).
+• Generates alarm when the unit restarts (e.g., after power loss).

 • SYSTEM ERRORS: